This low-carb, keto-friendly taco pie will satisfy your cravings for Mexican food. Make this dish for a quick dinner the entire family will love!

 Grab a pie dish (it is a taco PIE, after all!) and grease it.
 You can use a keto-friendly oil like olive or even something like bacon grease or ghee.

 Then, layer the cooked beef on the bottom.
-Pour the egg mixture over the top, then bake until the eggs are cooked.
+Pour the egg mixture over the top, then sprinkle a little extra cheese over top.
+Bake until the eggs are cooked.

 How To Serve This Mexican Taco Pie